usrtem/ResearchAI/README.md

 3. Press `Enter` or click the appropriate button to get the answer.
 4. Use the "Upload Document" button to add more documents to the DOCS directory.
 5. Click "EXIT" to close the application.
 6. IF you update the documents in the directory while the script is running, you will need to click "RESTART" prior to asking questions on the newly added/modified documents.
+7. IF you are using .xlsx files, ensure that cell data are formatted before performing analysis.
+For example, in order for the AI to perform math functions, the data cannot be in string format.

 ## Contributing